sckaff/neat/lib/README.md

 ## Old questions

-1. - TWO APPROACHES: From environment simulations, or pre-built genetics.
+1. TWO APPROACHES: From environment simulations, or pre-built genetics.
 How to merge both?

-_Answer:_ Both.
+    Both.

+2. Agent needs periodic 'trials and tribulations.'
+What would the nature of these trials be?
+Creative?
+Cyclic?
+Monte-Carlo like (RL trials)?

+    It will be emergent through competition with other agents.
+Maybe not useful at the beginning, as the environment must be populated first, then competed against (as agents become increasingly different in neural gene).